Martín Palermo: Back to Boca Juniors

-On 22 July 2010, at 36 years of age, Palermo announced that he had renewed his contract with Boca Juniors for one year and that he will retire at the end of the contract.

-Martín Palermo scored his sixth career hat-trick on 19 September 2010 in a 3–1 Boca victory over Colón.
+On 22 July 2010, at 36 years of age, Palermo announced that he had renewed his contract with Boca Juniors for one year and that he would retire at the end of the contract.
+Palermo scored his sixth career hat-trick on 19 September 2010 in a 3–1 Boca victory over Colón.

 On 13 December 2010, Palermo scored his 300th career goal in the final match of the 2010 Apertura in a 1–1 draw against Gimnasia de La Plata.

-On 24 April 2011, Martin scored the third goal of Boca Juniors against Huracán in a 3–0 away win, with that goal Palermo cut a streak of 10 matches without scoring.
+On 24 April 2011, Palermo scored the third goal of Boca Juniors against Huracán in a 3–0 away win, ending a streak of 10 matches without scoring.
 Then he scored in the next consecutive matches against Independiente, Argentinos Juniors and in the 2–0 victory over River Plate in the Superclasico.

 Palermo achieved legendary status in Boca in the last few years, thanks to his many memorable goals for both the club and the Argentina national team.
-On 12 June 2011, Palermo played his last home match at La Bombonera, after the match Martín was honored by the Boca Juniors and was given several gifts, among them being one of the goal frames of the stadium.
+On 12 June 2011, Palermo played his last home match at La Bombonera, after the match Martín was honored by the club and was given several gifts, among them being one of the goal frames in the stadium.

 Palermo officially retired from football on 18 June 2011, in a 2–2 draw against his classic rival Gimnasia de La Plata.
-He provided a headed assistance for Boca's second goal in the last minute of the match, marking the end of a 19-year playing career at senior level.
+He provided a headed assist for Boca's second goal in the last minute of the match, marking the end of a 19-year playing career at senior level.